 Well let me tell you I did not vont either, but it seemed that the fully-clothed pool attendant would not be leaving the area and we would not be allowed into that pool until we made it clear we were going to fully remove the offending articles of clothing.
 So pals, naked communal shower it was.
 GAAAAAAH!!!
 I know for some people this really would be no problem at all but for a very modest lass from England of all countries, a naked communal shower with two pals and a bunch of people you’ll have to sing for later that evening is a downright all round palaver of the utmost kind.
 It’s just not my style ok!?

 Once we’d got this embarrassing ordeal out the way, we finally made our way to the pool, and actually…I’m gonna say it was worth it.
-It kind of smelt a little sulphurous in the general atmosphere, (obviously this is a side affect of the fact that this is 100% au naturel) but to step into the milky blue water with steam rising off of it whilst it’s downright chilly all around is just.
+It kind of smelled a little sulphurous in the general atmosphere, (obviously this is a side affect of the fact that this is 100% au naturel) but to step into the milky blue water with steam rising off of it whilst it’s downright chilly all around is just.
 So.
 Cool.

 At Myvatn there are several connected pools of slightly different temperatures, plus a sauna facility (which I didn’t actually use myself though some of the guys fully loved it), and an all round amazing open-air view of the volcanic landscape surrounding your swimming spot.
 What a majestic location.